project-oak/rust-verification-tools/docker/README.md

 The script `docker/build` builds the following images

+- `rvt_base:latest` contains Ubuntu and standard Ubuntu packages
-- `rust_compiler_dev:latest` contains the Rust compiler
+- `rvt_rustc:latest` adds the Rust compiler
+- `rvt_minisat:latest` adds the MiniSat solver
+- `rvt_stp:latest` adds the STP solver
-- `rust_klee:latest` adds KLEE and its dependencies
+- `rvt_klee:latest` adds the KLEE symbolic execution engine
-- `rvt:latest` adds a snapshot of the Rust verification tools
+- `rvt:latest` adds a snapshot of the Rust verification tools repo

 In practice, the only image that is useful is `rvt`.
-The other images exist only to make it faster to rebuild rvt It takes several hours to build the `rust_compiler_dev` image.
+The other images exist only to make it faster to rebuild rvt It takes several hours to build the `rvt_rustc` image.

 The `docker/build` script should be invoked in the top directory of `rust-verification-tools`.
 The script will invoke `sudo` so you may be asked for your password.